 • Pro Bono representation of Dewey R. Bozella resulted in Mr. Bozella’s release after serving 26 years in New York state prison for a 1977 murder in Poughkeepsie, New York, a crime for which he was wrongfully convicted.
 Led a team of attorneys during a two-year investigation that uncovered four pieces of favorable evidence, all more than 30 years old, that was never disclosed by the prosecution.
 On October 14, 2009, state Supreme Court Justice James T. Rooney ruled that Mr. Bozella was wrongfully convicted due to the Dutchess County District Attorney's violation of Mr. Bozella's constitutional rights.
 People v.
 Bozella, 2009 WL 3364575 (N.Y.
 Co.
 Ct.
 Oct.
 14, 2009); NYLJ, Oct.
 22, 2009, at 1.
 On October 28, 2009, Mr. Bozella was released from state custody.
 New York Times, Oct.
 29, 2009, at A-21.

-• Pro Bono representation of Jaythan Kendrick resulted in Mr. Kendrick’s release after serving 26 years in New York state prison for a 1994 murder in Queens, New York, a crime for which he was wrongfully convicted.
+• Pro bono representation of Jaythan Kendrick resulted in Mr. Kendrick’s release after serving 25 years in New York state prison for a 1995 murder in Queens, New York, a crime for which he was wrongfully convicted.
+Persuaded the Queens County Conviction Integrity Unit to file a joint motion to vacate Mr. Kendrick’s conviction based on newly discovered evidence establishing his innocence.
+When releasing Mr. Kendrick, the Queens County Supreme Court referred to the work of Mr. Firsenbaum and his team as “a textbook example of how a terrible wrong can be made right.”

 Recognition